Here’s a list of common myths that are associated with our job/industry and the reality of them.

 **I believe strongly that supplements are not necessary for long term, and should be used short term only to bring balance to a deficiency, but it is not our strong point: our strong point is food.
-I believe strongly that most supplements are not necessary for health and that finding the root cause of issues using FOOD can move people away from the luggage of the supplement aisle.
+Read: [7 Steps to Get Out of Supplement Addiction]

-From time to time, we can recommend good brands of supplements, but only from our own personal collection and personal experience based on quality for price, aligning with the client's budget for such.
-Personally, I have chosen not to be aligned with any supplement companies and do not plan to in the future.
+From time to time, we recommend high quality brands of supplements, but only from our own personal collection and personal experience based on quality for price, aligning with the client's budget.
+Personally, I have chosen not to be personally aligned with any supplement companies and do not plan to in the future.
 (I do however, make referrals to clients to easily obtain naturopathic-grade supplements through my dispensary on FullScript, as well as therapeutic teas/herbs and the healing products at Harmonic Arts Botanical Dispensary in BC.)

 What people think we do: Chant around our clients with fairy wands full of magical herbs to balance their energy.

 What I actually do: Yes, I’ve actually had people say that to me.
 Well, something along those lines.
 The word "Holistic" can really throw some folks off!
 Some clients have been nervous for the first meeting, conjuring up images in their imaginations about what exactly it is I do and what the session will be like with me.
 A meeting with me is simply a conversation.
 Holistic to me means that we look at the WHOLE person - not just their diet but their emotional balance, lifestyle, genes/family history, fitness levels, nicotine/drug/alcohol use, sleep habits, work/career, family life and much more.

 It also means that I can let the client guide the session based on what I sense the client needs at that time.
 This means if my intuition tells me something is up, I can ask the client if we should look more deeply to that area.
 If we hit a wall, I can ask you "What can I do to support you best right now?
 What can I do/can we talk about right now that will help you?"

 What people think we do: Fix people's bad eating habits.
 In the blink of an eye.

 What I actually do: Allow people time to learn that bad habits take time to form, and new habits can take lots of time to stick.
 I help clients to find their strength, wisdom and intuition within their own bodies, giving them the tools to make better food choices for their own health - not for anyone else.
-This empowerment sets up for the best success possible.
+This empowerment sets you up for the best success possible.

-Okanagan raised.
-18 years in a small town.... the West Coast seemed like a good idea after that.
+I got laid off from a desk job and it was the (scariest) best thing that could have happened.
 Transplanted to Rainbow Road in the hippie capital of BC: Kitsilano, in Vancouver BC and training in Holistic Nutrition.
-It was a dream there living with 9 fabulous female travelling Canadians & Europeans.
-Learning lots in school, so many magical things happened that year, I came back to the Okanagan in 2011 after finishing CSNN and obtaining my diploma.
-I spent the summer after school working on an organic farm in Osoyoos in an apprenticeship.
+It was a dream living with 9 fabulous Canadians & Europeans.
+Magical things happened as I worked to receive my diploma and I came back to the Okanagan in 2011.
+I spent the post-diploma summer working on an organic farm in Osoyoos in an apprenticeship.